VeronicaBlake/student-workbook/src/reflections/wk11/day2.md

 ## What is an Alias?

+An alias is an assignment that is  used to give a table, or a column of a table, a temporary name.

 ---

 ## Demonstrate how you would query a join statement that would get all of a doctors patients from the following collections: